 Vegan diets tend to be less energy dense, so children need to eat larger quantities to get enough energy.
 We know that children typically have small appetites, so achieving their daily calorie needs can be a challenge.
-Adding healthy oils to food, such as soya bean or cold-pressed rapeseed are key, as they add more calories to meals and encourage the production of fatty acids, which are needed for brain development.
+Adding healthy oils to food, such as soya bean or cold-pressed rapeseed are key, as they add more calories to meals and encourage the production of important fatty acids, which are needed for brain development.

 Focus on the following nutrients from the age of one:

 Protein is a key nutrient for growth and development and is essential in every child’s diet.
 There are plenty of protein-rich foods suitable for a vegan diet, and these include a variety of pulses, beans and lentils which will ensure a good mix of amino acids.
-Grains such as quinoa as well as nuts and nut butters are good sources of protein, provided your child has no allergies.
+Grain-like food such as quinoa as well as nuts and nut butters are good sources of protein, provided your child has no allergies.
 Egg replacers are available in health foods shops and some supermarkets, and can be used in cooking and baking.
 Aim to include three portions of vegetable protein per day to ensure adequate nutrition.

 Calcium and milk alternatives